n0tic/SteamServerCreationTool/README.md

   - Direct: https://steamcdn-a.akamaihd.net/client/installer/steamcmd.zip

 # StartServerScript?
+NOTE: If you are using a username and password; the password will be in clear text format in the script!
+WARNING!
 NOTE: This is not a required/needed feature to run most servers.

 Inside the root folder of the created server there will be a generated batch (.bat) file called "StartServerScript.bat".